 As noted previously, pollutants can increase the acidity in the water and if you use a filter like the Black Berkey filter to filter your drinking water, it will filter out those contaminants and raise the alkalinity, providing clean drinking water.

 The best way to increase the alkalinity of your water is to raise the pH level.
 The higher the pH level, the higher the alkalinity.
 To do this, here’s a good process to follow.

-1. Purify Your Water with a Black Berkey Filter
+1. Filter Your Water with a Black Berkey System

 All Berkey systems use Black Berkey filters, which will take out the unwanted, acidic substances that decrease water pH, thus increasing pH by 0.5 to 1.0.
 By doing this, it also serves as an alkaline water filter by increasing alkalinity.

 2. Test the pH Level of your Water

 This can be done using a pH tester, most use pH test strips, which you can find online or at pool stores.
 Most kits include a scale to refer to to determine what pH level your solution is.

 3. Add Alkaline Enhancing Elements